 Prairies are relatively treeless vegetated areas that once covered the Central Plains and portions of the Midwest.
-Although dominated by grasses, they contain many forbs or “wildflowers.”
-Prairie plants are deeply rooted and most can withstand drought conditions.
-Prairie vegetation is generally also fire-tolerant and many species actually depend upon fire to increase germination or reduce competition.
-Today almost all of the native prairies in North America have been obliterated due to conversion to agriculture, intensive grazing, or development.
+Usually dominated by grasses, they also contain many forbs or “wildflowers.”
+Prairie plants are deeply rooted and can withstand drought conditions.
+Prairie vegetation is generally also fire-tolerant and many species actually depend upon fire to increase germination and reduce competition.
+Today almost all of the native prairies in North America have been obliterated due to agriculture, intensive grazing, or development.

 Only one documented prairie remnant exists within Muskego: Luther Parker Cemetery.
 This pioneer cemetery still contains oak savanna and prairie vegetation from pre-European settlement.
 Muskego also has several prairie restorations (more correctly identified as “prairie plantings”) within the city.
-Engel Conservation Area, Bluhm Park, and Denoon Park have large areas of planted prairies.
+Engel Conservation Area, Bluhm Park, Denoon Park, and Badertscher Preserve have large areas of planted prairies.

-Muskego's prairie plantings utilize seed purchased from native plant nurseries that is generally derived from southern Wisconsin sources.
-Seed from several species are hand collected at Luther Parker Cemetery.
-A high species diversity in our seed mixes allows for a broad spectrum of native plants to fill various niches providing better wildlife habitat and lessening the likelihood for invasive species to get a stronghold.
+Muskego's prairie plantings utilize native seed purchased from plant nurseries that derive their native stock from southern Wisconsin sources.
+Seed is also hand collected from many of Muskego's conservation sites.
+A high species diversity in our seed mixes allows for a broad spectrum of native plants to fill various ecological and habitat types, providing better wildlife habitat and lessening the likelihood for invasive species to get a stronghold.

 |Benefits||Commonly Found Invasive Species|